FlightControl-User/x16-flash/README.md

 # User Manual

-Please consider this draft user manual as a first guide how to use the flashing tool.
+Consider this user manual how to use the flashing tool.

 ## 0. What you need